Salihan04/edh-go/README.md

 [v1.1.0](https://public.cloud.myinfo.gov.sg/edh/edh-tuo-specs.html)

+### Keys and Certs

+* You should have generated a private and public key-pair
+* Pass the public key to EDH team
+* Put the private key into the **ssl** folder.
+This will be used to sign the request and decrypt the response
+* EDH team should give you their public cert
+  * Put this into the **ssl** folder.
+This will be used to verify the response

 ### Contributing Your Code

 If you would like to contribute to this repo, please open an issue, fork the repo, implement your code and tests and create a PR